-In a short time, I plan to work in an investment company to accumulate experiences in model development, risk modeling and portfolio optimization.
-Meanwhile, I will make effort to gain the Chartered Financial Analyst (CFA) Certificate.
-After five years of working, I will struggle for the position of Quantitative Analyst at Morgan Stanley, to work with a group of global elites to deliver state of the art analytics and provide outstanding long-term investment performance.
+I want to work in an investment company to gain adequate experience in model development, risk modeling, and portfolio optimization.
+Once I have CFA certification and five years of working experience, I will apply for quantitative analyst position at Morgan Stanley.
+This will enable me to work with a group of global elites and exemplify my outstanding long-term investment performance.